jazlab/JuiceBox/README.md

 Here is how to perform the test:

 1. After setting up the JuiceBox, fill the juice bottle and tube with saline.
+    > [!NOTE]
-“Prime” the saline by opening the valve until the saline is coming out of the juice tube.
+    > “Prime” the saline by opening the valve until the saline is coming out of the juice tube.
+2. Program an Arduino board that sends regular TTL pulses to the JuiceBox, monitors voltage changes from liquid delivery, and measures the time between the signal onset and voltage change (see code below).
-2. Create a circuit as shown in the schematic above: one end of the wire is dipped in saline in the juice bottle, and the other end of the wire is at the tip of the juice tube.
+3. Create a circuit as shown in the schematic above: one end of the wire is dipped in saline in the juice bottle, and the other end of the wire is at the tip of the juice tube.
 Whenever the valve opens in response to a TTL pulse, the saline dispensed from the tube immediately completes the circuit, creating a measurable voltage change.
+   > [!NOTE]
-Note that the end of the wire should be a few millimeters into the tip of the juice tube (but not in constant contact with saline).
+   > the end of the wire should be a few millimeters into the tip of the juice tube (but not in constant contact with saline).
 Otherwise, the latency you measure will also include the time it takes for saline to travel to the wire.
-3. Program an Arduino board that sends regular TTL pulses to the JuiceBox, monitors voltage changes from liquid delivery, and measures the time between the signal onset and voltage change (see code below).
-4. Before running the test, it is recommended to cycle the valve several times (at least 5 opens and closes) to prevent the its internal parts from getting stuck due to long periods of inactivity.
-5. Once everything is ready, run the Arduino code for multiple trials and collect the latency data.
+4. Run the Arduino code for multiple trials and collect the latency data.
 Then you can calculate the mean latency and standard deviation of your JuiceBox system.
+    > [!NOTE]
+    > Before running the test, it is recommended to cycle the valve several times (at least 5 opens and closes) to prevent the its internal parts from getting stuck due to long periods of inactivity.

 Here is how to program the Arduino board: